 What would be the ultimate goal for your research?

 Finding a cure for conditions like autism, schizophrenia, depression or bipolar disorder would be the ultimate goal.

-Professor Schall's career began in Germany as a psychologist with a strong interest in neuroscience.
-The realisation that neuroscience can help to better understand mental illness motivated him to become a psychiatrist.
-He earned his academic credentials in Germany by completing a PhD in Neuroscience, a MD in Child & Adolescent Psychiatry, and DSc (Habilitation) in Biological Psychology & Neuropsychology.
+Professor Schall's career began in Germany as a Psychologist with a strong interest in neuroscience.
+The realisation that neuroscience can help to better understand mental illness motivated him to become a Psychiatrist.
+He earned his academic credentials in Germany by completing a PhD in Neuroscience (University of Constance), a MD in Child & Adolescent Psychiatry (University of Duisburg-Essen), and DSc (Habilitation) in Biological Psychology & Neuropsychology (Ruhr-University of Bochum).

 He joined the Discipline of Psychiatry at the University of Newcastle in 1999 as Senior Lecturer after leaving his post as Senior Consultant Psychiatrist at the University Teaching Hospital in Essen.
 In Newcastle, he developed a successful research program investigating conditions like schizophrenia (supported by the former Schizophrenia Research Institute), autism, and attention-deficit hyperactivity disorder.